Skip to main content

 // OUR HONEST VERDICT

-Warp is a shinier shell.
+Warp is a faster shell.

-SysNav is a co-pilot for production.
+SysNav is a copilot with guardrails.